SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

      - help wanted
      - P2
    * - question
+     - ``ready-for-pr``
      -
-     -
    * - documentation
+     - ``ready-to-go``
      -
-     -

-How to create an issue?
+How to create an issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We created five templates to make it easy for you to create an issue.
+We’ve created five templates to make it easy for you to create an issue.

 .. figure:: ../_static/images/adalflow_issue_template.png
    :alt: AdalFlow Issue Template
    :align: center
    :width: 700px

-   5 templates for creating issues
+   Five templates for creating issues

-Each template will automatically have labels assigned to them.
+Each template automatically assigns relevant labels to the issue.

-How to assign priority?
+How to assign priority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Besides our team to mark the priority with our best judgement, we allow the community to give us more signals on the priority.
+While our team marks priorities based on our best judgment, we also welcome community input to help us prioritize issues.

-You can use 👍 to indicate the importance of a particular issue to you.
+You can use 👍 to indicate how important a particular issue is to you.
-We will take the `# of 👍 / time_period` as a signal to the priority too.
+We’ll consider the ``# of 👍 / time_period`` as an additional signal for setting priorities.

 Part 2: What to contribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section explains more details on how each issue will relate to our codebase.
-We will list some example prs to help you understand better.
+This section provides more details on how each issue relates to our codebase.
+We’ll include example PRs to help clarify these connections.

-The following table will provide an quick overview.
-We will provide more details in each subsection on each type of contributions.
+The following table offers a quick overview.
+More details on each type of contribution in Part 3.

 .. list-table:: What to Contribute (by 7 Labels) and Example PRs
    :header-rows: 1